-- 7.1.3.1 The adhesive used for joining of the fingerjoints shall meet the requirements of CSA O112.9 or CSA O112.10 when evaluated for one of the softwood species specified in the Standard. - 7.1.3.2 FJ-MGL joined with an adhesive that meets only CSA O112.10 shall also be grade-marked "DRY USE ONLY".
+The adhesive used for joining of the fingerjoints shall meet the requirements of CSA O112.9 or CSA O112.10 when evaluated for one of the softwood species specified in the Standard.

+FJ-MGL joined with an adhesive that only meets CSA O112.10 shall be designated "DRY USE ONLY" on the grade stamp.